seanwest1/seanwest1.github.io/_posts/2025-10-06-Should-you switch-to-Linux.md

 Failing this

 -------------------
-The following commands that Chat GPT gave me get some details on my situation and may help you if you have a different problem.
+The following commands that Chat GPT gave me got some details on my situation and may help you if you have a different problem.

 To list the USB devices.